algorandfoundation/specs/dev/ledger.md

     - If `OnCompletion == ClearState`
         - This was handled above (unreachable).
     - If `OnCompletion == DeleteApplication`
-        - Delete the application’s parameters from the creator’s balance record.
+        - Delete the application’s parameters from the creator’s account data.
 (Note: this does not affect any local state). **SUCCEED.**
     - If `OnCompletion == UpdateApplication`
         - Update the Approval and ClearState programs for this application according to the programs specified in this `ApplicationCall` transaction.
 The new programs are not executed in this transaction. **SUCCEED.**